 - Wood surfaces can usually also be polished without damaging their surfaces.
 There are of course exceptions, for example natural wood surfaces with original bark.

-With these tutorials for different projects with epoxy resin for wood we hopefully could give you an exciting insight into a very interesting hobby.
-With this information you should be well prepared to start immediately with the planning and realization of your own creative projects.
+With these tutorials for different projects using epoxy resin for wood, we hopefully could give you an exciting insight into a very interesting hobby .
+With this information, you should be well prepared to start immediately with the planning and execution of your own creative projects.

 We wish you great ideas and much success!